Mollie Huston Lee: Personal life

 Mollie Huston Lee was born in Columbus, Ohio, on January 18, 1907, to Corrina Smith Huston and Rolla Solomon Huston, a private business owner and politician.
 As the only child of "learned parents," there were always books around the family home and growing up, Lee developed an interest in public affairs.
 She married Dr. James S. Lee in 1935 and had one son, James S. Lee Jr.

 Education and early career

 While attending Howard University, Lee worked as a student library assistant under the direction of A.C.
 Williams, the man she described as the first black librarian to ever receive a library degree in this country.
 Lee acknowledged A.C.
 Williams as the inspiration for her future efforts as a pioneering librarian.
-After earning an A.B. from Howard University, Lee received a scholarship to attend library school at Columbia University.
-Upon earning a bachelor of library science from Columbia University, Lee returned to North Carolina in 1930 and began working as a librarian at Shaw University.
+After earning an A.B. from Howard University, Lee received a scholarship to attend the Columbia University School of Library Service.
+Upon earning a bachelor of library science from Columbia, Lee returned to North Carolina in 1930 and began working as a librarian at Shaw University.
 During her five-year employment at the Shaw University Library, Lee recognized the need among blacks in the surrounding community for a special African-American literature collection.
 She recognized that this need could be met through the services of a public library.